dan-gentile/online-quiz/README.md

 ### General Info

 This is an online quiz, testing your knowledge on running record holders.
 Its multiple choice style, timed you have got 60seconds to get through 5 questions.
 If you get a question wrong you are penalized with a 10 second loss.
-At the end add you name and submit your time to local storage, then challenge yours friends on your computer to compete against you.
+At the end add you name and submit your score to local storage, then challenge yours friends on your computer to compete against you.

 This project has a main index.html page that contains the quiz along with a separate javascript page 'script.js'.
 It also has a highscore.html page that contains the high score board, that also has its own javascript page 'script2.js'.
 Both pages share a CSS sheet.
 The layout has been created with CSS grid, with mobile-first responsive design in mind.